Maksss3000/SafeRideStore/README.md

 # SafeRideStore

-My and my friend final project.
+My and my friend Final project.
 Motorcycle clothing and accessories store.
 We used Html,Css,Bootstrap,PHP.